-The Federal Foreign Office is now going to expand its support for civil society.
+The Federal Foreign Office is expanding its support for the country’s civil society.

 Given this situation, the Federal Foreign Office has decided to expand its support for civil society, which has been a central pillar of Germany’s foreign policy in Belarus for years.
 In so doing, we want to make a contribution towards responding to the political crisis and the violence in Belarus.